ricardoroche/python-trading-research-library/README.md

 ### Activating the virtual environment

-The code for this assessment has been structured as a research library that can be installed as a python package.
+The sample code in this repository has been structured as a research library that can be installed as a python package.
 The virtual environment needs to be regenerated, you can use the following steps from the root directory of the project:

 1. Create a virtual environment: `python -m venv venv`